Introduction

 Account Setup

-Note: DataFlowMapper is currently in early access with a 90-day pilot available for all new users.
+Note: DataFlowMapper is currently offering a 30-day trial program available for all new teams & users.

 Quick Start Guide